Vitalikys/AWS_s3_app/readme.md

 functionality:

 * upload file on s3
-* dowload file on s3
+* download file from s3
-* check if file eixsts on s3
+* check if file exists on s3

 ### How to run project
 ```shell